CosmoStat/wf-psf/docs/source/configuration.md

      .

 ```
-The key `id_name` is used to apply an identifier to the run.
-The next parameter `data_config` stores the name of the [data_configuration](data_config) file, which will be parsed by WaveDiff to retrieve the training and test data sets to be used during `training`.
+The key `id_name` is used to apply an identifier to the run, which the user may define to their preference or leave the field blank.
+The next parameter `data_config` stores the name of the [data_configuration](data_config) file, which will be parsed by WaveDiff to retrieve the training and test data sets for `training`.
 The `metrics_config` key is used to trigger the `metrics` pipeline task after the completion of training.
-The options are to enter the filename for the [metrics configuration file](metrics_config) which contains the metrics configuration parameters or to leave the field empty.
-A non-empty `metrics_config` field will prompt WaveDiff to launch the `metrics` evaluation of the trained model.
+The options are to enter the filename of the [metrics configuration file](metrics_config), which contains the metrics configuration parameters, or to leave the field empty.
+A non-empty `metrics_config` field will prompt WaveDiff to launch the `metrics` evaluation of the trained PSF model.
 If the field is left empty, WaveDiff will run only the `training` pipeline task.
-The key `model_params` defines the model parameters for the type of PSF model to be trained.
-The identifier of the type of PSF model to be trained is stored in `model_name`.
-While the model options are listed in the key description, for now only the `poly` model is implemented.
+The key `model_params` stores the model parameters for the type of PSF model to apply during training.
+The identifier for the PSF model type to train is stored in `model_name`.
+While the model options are listed just above in the key description, for now only the `poly` model is implemented.

-Training hyperparameters, defined within the parent key: `training_hparams` include the learning rates, the number of epochs and the number of multi-cycles, etc.  These parameters can modified by the user.
+Training hyperparameters, defined by the parent key: `training_hparams`, include the learning rates, the number of epochs and the number of multi-cycles, etc.  These parameters can modified by the user.
 Setting the key [save_all_cycles](https://github.com/CosmoStat/wf-psf/blob/425cee776808eb230674103bdb317991dc0922b6/config/training_config.yaml#L105) to `True` will save the weights and models of all training cycles.
+Otherwise, if it is set to `False`, only the last training cycle is saved.

 (metrics_config)=